fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/TabTheme/index.rst

 **Presenter view**

 The application which belongs to a desktop will be opened in a single tab.
-You change the layout of the desktop using the buttons in the right corner of the panel (The buttons are in the red rectangle).
+You can change the layout of the desktop using the buttons in the right corner of the panel (The buttons are in the red rectangle).

 .. image:: images/presenterview.png
    :scale: 50 %